Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Experiments

-For a quantitative comparison, comparing the tuning result based on the number of evaluations (Figure~\mbox{\ref{fig:tuning_results}} (a)), on \textsf{GA}, the final tuned result of \texttt{LHSMDU} is 0.780s, which is about 1.35x slower than the optimal wall-clock time (0.577s) found by the expensive grid search in Section~\mbox{\ref{sec:grid_search}} and obtained after evaluating $44$ parameter configurations.
-To obtain the same or better wall-clock time, \texttt{GPTune} and \texttt{TLA} need to evaluate only 14 parameter configurations and 10 parameter configurations, respectively.
-This means that \texttt{GPTune} and \texttt{TLA} used 3.14x and 4.4x fewer parameter configurations than \texttt{LHSMDU}, respectively, to attain the same performance level.
-On \textsf{T1}, on the other hand, to attain 1.25x of the optimal wall-clock time, \texttt{LHSMDU} needs to evaluate 43 parameter configurations, whereas \texttt{GPTune} uses 32 parameter configurations (1.34x fewer evaluations) and \texttt{TLA} used 6 parameter configurations (7.2x fewer evaluations), showing that \texttt{TLA} can significantly reduce the tuning cost.
-We can also observe clear benefits of \texttt{TLA} in terms of the accumulated function evaluation time (Figure~\mbox{\ref{fig:tuning_results}} (b)).
-For example, to attain 1.25x of the optimal wall-clock time on \texttt{T1}, \texttt{LHSMDU} used an accumulated function evaluation time of $1,387$s, whereas \texttt{TLA} used only $74$s ($18.8$x improvement compared to \texttt{LHSMDU}).
+\firstrevnote{For a quantitative comparison, comparing the tuning result based on the number of evaluations (Figure~\mbox{\ref{fig:tuning_results}} (a)), on \textsf{GA}, the final tuned result of \texttt{LHSMDU} is 0.794s, which is about 1.37x slower than the optimal wall-clock time (0.580s) found by the expensive grid search in Section~\mbox{\ref{sec:grid_search}} and obtained after evaluating $44$ parameter configurations.
+To obtain the same or better wall-clock time, \texttt{GPTune} and \texttt{TLA} need to evaluate only 27 parameter configurations and 14 parameter configurations, respectively.
+This means that \texttt{GPTune} and \texttt{TLA} used 1.63x and 2.75x fewer parameter configurations than \texttt{LHSMDU}, respectively, to attain the same performance level.
+On \textsf{T1}, on the other hand, the obtained tuning quality was not beneficial.
+We suspect the reason is that \textsf{T1} is an extremely high coherence matrix and many parameter configurations fail in terms of the $\textit{ARFE}$ (refer to Figure~\ref{fig:grid_search}).
+This opens a future research question about a failure handling mechanism considering the sensitivity of the penalty and allowance factors.
+We provide a more analysis in Appendix~\ref{sec:robustness}. }